alex8937/alex8937.github.io/_posts/study/2017-04-30-From-Fourier-transform to Characteristic-function.md

 \end{split}
 \end{equation}$$

-This property is essential in deriving weak Law of Large Number and Central Limit Theorem.
+This property is essential in deriving weak Law of Large Numbers and Central Limit Theorem.
 More details will be discussed in later post.

 ### Characteristic function of normal random variables